National Impact of Library Public Programs Assessment (2017-2019)

 Bob Horton is chair of the Archives Center and assistant director for collections and archives at the Smithsonian’s National Museum of American History.
 Prior to joining the NMAH, he was associate deputy director for Library Services at the Institute of Museum and Library Services (2011-2015) and director of the Library, Publications and Collections Division of the Minnesota Historical Society (1997-2011).
 Areas of special interest are technology, digitization and project management; he has directed projects funded by, among others, the National Endowment for the Humanities, the Institute of Museum and Library Services, the National Historical Publications and Records Commission and the National Digital Information and Infrastructure Preservation Program.
 Working with the National Conference of Commissioners on Uniform State Laws, he represented archival associations in the development of the Uniform Electronic Transactions Act (UETA) and the Uniform Electronic Legal Materials Act (UELMA).
 The Library of Congress named Horton a “Digital Preservation Pioneer” in 2008.
 Recent publications include “History and Memory: the Reification of Meaning in the Archives,” (Essays in Honor of Mark Greene, forthcoming); “Great Expectations: Meeting the Needs of Online Audiences at the Archives Center,” Collections 12(2016).

-Colleen Leddy, director of Stair Public Library in Morenci, Michigan, has a strong interest in public programming.
-She won grants to host the following programs, among others, Let's Talk About It: Muslim Journeys; Pushing the Limits; Prime Time Family Reading Time; “Picturing New York…in a tiny Midwest town” (ALA Picturing America); six Michigan Notable Book authors; and the Smithsonian Institution exhibit, “Barn Again!
-Celebrating an American Icon.”
+Colleen Leddy, director of Stair District Library in Morenci, Michigan, has a strong interest in public programming.
+She won grants to host the following programs, among others: Libraries Transforming Communities; NASA @ My Library; Let's Talk About It: Muslim Journeys; Pushing the Limits; Prime Time Family Reading Time; “Picturing New York…in a tiny Midwest town” (ALA Picturing America); eleven Michigan Notable Book authors; and the Smithsonian Institution exhibits, “Barn Again!
+Celebrating an American Icon” and “Hometown Teams: How Sports Shape America.”
 She hosted the first Human Library east of the Mississippi.
-While Director, Stair Public Library won the State Librarian’s Excellence Award, 2009; Leddy won the Community Partnership Award, Rural Libraries Conference, Library of Michigan, 2005.
+While Director, Stair District Library won the State Librarian’s Excellence Award, 2009; Leddy won the Community Partnership Award, Rural Libraries Conference, Library of Michigan, 2005.
 She wrote “Programming on a (Long, Colorful) Shoestring” for the ALA Programming Librarian website.
 Leddy is a Michigan State University graduate with a BA in Social Science, Multi-Disciplinary Program: Pre-Law.
-She is also a copy editor and columnist for the State Line Observer weekly newspaper in Morenci.
+She was a copy editor and columnist for the State Line Observer weekly newspaper in Morenci for nearly three decades before it ceased publication in 2020.

 Kathy Rosa is director of ALA's Office for Research and Statistics, which provides leadership and expert advice to ALA staff, members, and the public on all matters related to research and statistics about libraries, librarians, and other library staff; represents the Association to Federal agencies on these issues; and initiates projects needed to expand the knowledge base of the field through research and the collection of useful statistics.
 Rosa holds a doctorate in Instructional Technology from the University of Houston and an MSLS from the University of Kentucky.
 In addition to her experience working in public libraries, Rosa has taught courses in library & Information Science and Instructional Technology.